 Last thoughts:

 It’s not often that you get to do work that makes a difference like this, especially when it involves children faced with the harsh reality of being in the hospital.
-This was a special project that brought the best out of everyone who was involved.
+This was a special project that brought the best out of everyone involved.

 Update: